adambard/learnxinyminutes-docs/red.html.markdown

 The main source for information about Red is the [Red language homepage](http://www.red-lang.org).

+The source can be found on [github](https://github.com/red/red).

 The Red/System language specification can be found [here](http://static.red-lang.org/red-system-specs-light.html).

 To learn more about Rebol and Red join the [chat on StackOverflow](http://chat.stackoverflow.com/rooms/291/rebol-and-red).
-(You will need 20 points to chat but if you ask questions about Red or Rebol we will help you get those points).
+You will need 20 points to chat but if you ask or answer questions about Red or Rebol we will help you get those points.
+And if that is not working for you drop a mail to us on the [Red mailing list](mailto: red-langNO_SPAM@googlegroups.com) (remove NO_SPAM).

 Maybe you want to try Red right away?
 That is possible on the [try Rebol and Red site](http://tryrebol.esperconsultancy.nl).